 Conclusion

-How a bedroom looked like in the medieval period highly depended on who you were.
-The poor peasants did not even have a bedroom since they lived in single unit huts which served as their bedroom, kitchen, and sitting room.
+How a bedroom looked in the medieval period highly depended on who you were.
+The poor peasants did not even have a bedroom since they lived in single-unit huts which served as their bedroom, kitchen, and sitting room.
 Only the wealthy had bedrooms which did not have much laxity that we have today.
 However, they were lucky enough to sleep on comfortable feather mattresses and cover themselves with heavy blankets.